chembience/chembience/README.rst

 Chembience allows for the easy installation of pre-configured template application packages in just a few steps.
-Each of the Chembience applications is Docker-based and provides access to a readily configured `Postgres <https://www.postgresql.org/>`_ databases instance (*Database*) running in a separate Docker container instance on the same Docker virtual network (*Chembience Backend Network*).
-Additionally, all Chembience Docker application or database images have the `RDKit <http://www.rdkit.org/>`_  toolkit installed, either as Python module or Postgres extension.
+Each of the Chembience applications is Docker-based and provides access to a readily configured `Postgres <https://www.postgresql.org/>`_ *Databases* instance running in a separate Docker container instance on the same Docker virtual network (*Chembience Backend Network*).
+For the efficient handling of chemistry-related data and information, all Chembience applications and the *Database* image have the `RDKit <http://www.rdkit.org/>`_ toolkit installed, either as Python module or Postgres extension, respectively.
+For the connection to the intranet or local network, some of application Docker images provide a `Nginx <https://www.nginx.com>`_-based web server instance as a component of their Docker images.
+For outside-facing traffic to the Internet, a pre-configured *Proxy* module is available which acts as a reverse proxy including the management of SSL/TLS certificates.

-Currently, three Chembience application packages are available:
+Currently, three Chembience template application packages are available:
-(1) *Django-RDKit*, a`Django <https://www.djangoproject.com/>`_ /`Django REST framework <https://www.django-rest-framework.org/>`_-based
+(1) *Django-RDKit*, a `Django <https://www.djangoproject.com/>`_ /`Django REST framework <https://www.django-rest-framework.org/>`_-based
-application which is specifically suited for starting the development of web-based `Python <https://www.python.org/>`_ REST and microservices, (2) *Jupyter-RDKit*, a `Jupyter <https://www.jupyter.org/>`_-based application which lets you execute Jupyter notebooks locally on a Web browser, and (3) a basic *RDKit* application, which allows for the execution of Python scripts including any RDKit functionality.
+application which is specifically suited for starting the development of web-based `Python <https://www.python.org/>`_ REST and microservices, (2) *Jupyter-RDKit*, a `Jupyter <https://www.jupyter.org/>`_-based application which lets you execute Jupyter notebooks locally at a Web browser, and (3) a basic *RDKit* application, which allows for the execution of Python/RDKit-based scripts.
-For communication with the web or the Chembience *Proxy* module (see below), the *Django-RDKit* package provides a `Nginx <https://www.nginx.com>`_-based web server instance as a component of its Docker image.

 Creation and deployment of all Chembience-based Docker images and application containers can be orchestrated by the developer with the help of `docker-compose <https://docs.docker.com/compose/>`_.
-Any Docker image required for starting up one of the Chembience applications or components is continuously built and tested with `Github Actions <https://github.com/chembience/chembience/actions>`_ and made available at `Chembience Docker hub repository <https://hub.docker.com/u/chembience/>`_) for pulling by Docker.
-Alternatively, the Docker images can also be built locally on the user's host machine by using the provided build script.
+Any Docker image required for starting up one of the Chembience applications or components is continuously built and tested with `Github Actions <https://github.com/chembience/chembience/actions>`_ and made available for Docker pull at `Chembience Docker hub repository <https://hub.docker.com/u/chembience/>`_).
+Alternatively, the Docker images can also be built and extended locally on the user's host machine by using the provided build scripts.

 If a Chembience-based application is started, a Docker virtual network (*Chembience Backend Network*) is created on the Docker host system, as well as the requested Chembience application and components containers, e.g. the *Database* container,